 Tides do not effect waves and it can be surfed generally all year round, being one of the most consistent in the Algarve as it is open to all Atlantic swells, while still being sheltered by the north west winds.

-Amado beach is in a protected area where no development is allowed so the Surf Schools and Accommodation are located in towns such as Lagos and they travel to Amado beach each day to surf.
+Amado beach is in a protected area where no development is allowed so the Surf Schools and Surf Camps are located in towns such as Lagos and they travel to Amado beach each day to surf.

 Check out our recommended option below for where to stay close to Amado Beach: The Surf Experience

 3. Castelejo Beach:

 This very isolated beach, 12km north of Sagres, offers beautiful views and very consistent swells all year round as it is west facing.

 With Castelejo being so west facing it can be effected by westerly winds.
 During summer months Castelejo can catch any small Atlantic swells making it a great beach to learn how to surf in the summer sun.